ChromeDevTools/devtools-frontend/docs/dependencies.md

 ```
 This will simultaneously update both the DEPS entry as well as the gitlink entry for the corresponding git submodule.

-To sync dependencies from Chromium to DevTools frontend, use `scripts/deps/roll_deps.py && npm run generate-protocol-resources`.
+To sync dependencies from Chromium to DevTools frontend, use `scripts/deps/roll_deps.py`.
 Note that this may:
 - Introduce unneeded whitespace/formatting changes.
 Presubmit scripts (e.g. invoked via `git cl upload`) will automatically fix these locally, so just apply the changes directly to your change (e.g. with `git commit --amend`) afterwards.
 - Introduce breaking changes to the devtools protocol, causing compilation failures.
 Unfortunately these need to be handled manually as there are some changes (e.g. removing an enum value) that cannot fail gracefully.